mebeim/ctf-challenges/challenges/holym0le/README.md

 2. Provide some payload as "book name".
 3. Input `0` as the number of lines to read to avoid further functions calls and preserve the `book` pointer on the stack.
-4. Provide some out of bonud command value to hijack the `switch` statement in the second `DoCommand()` call.
+4. Provide some out of bound command value to hijack the `switch` statement in the second `DoCommand()` call.

-Doing this, we will find ourselves with the stack at the moment of the `JMP RBX` looking as follows (putput from pwndbg):
+Doing this, we will find ourselves with the stack at the moment of the `JMP RBX` looking as follows (output from pwndbg):

 ```none
 00:0000│ rsp 0x369a20b8 —▸ 0x367aa780 —▸ 0x367b6c28 ◂— 0x367aa780